The Five Emails EVERY Saas and eCommerce Business Must Send

 I’ve created a Twitter account, but I haven’t actually interacted with them.
 Last week I was looking back over all the emails that I’ve received from them trying to activate me.
 In the first year I got a 182 emails trying to activate me and push me towards this point.
 The following year, I got 400 emails.
 This is how important this metric is for them, and this is how much they are trying to push users towards it.

 However, as you’re most likely aware – quality is better than quantity, and this is something that Twitter might need to reevaluate.

 Dropbox’s core activation metric is to get users to install the Desktop app so all their initial emails push the user towards this.

 I previously touched on e-commerce sites and their ‘welcome mail’.
 The key activation for an e-commerce site is that very first purchase.
-Once a user buys a product from an e-commerce store the product arrives, which builds confidence and trust in the relationship.
+Once a user buys a product from an e-commerce store and the product is delivered on time this builds confidence and trust in the relationship.
 From this point, the user (the consumer) is activated, and they’re more likely to go back and shop with them in the future.
 E-commerce sites tend to push some kind of voucher, discount or sale, usually with a time limit from the very start to try and get the user to buy.
 They usually push this from the very start, because this is when the user is most engaged.